 Buildings, whether residential or businesses, are always in need of periodic or even emergency maintenance.
 Issues can be as small as an overgrown lawn or a clogged sink, or as large as structural damage or an electrical outage.
 For many of these problems, property owners rely on independent building maintenance contractors for solutions.

 Building maintenance contractors work full-time, with on-call hours often leading to working in the evenings, nights, or on the weekends.
 General maintenance workers, such as building contractors, must be comfortable with heights and small spaces.
-Some risk of injury is present in this career, although instances are typically limited to small burns, cuts, scrapes, and bruises.
 The job requires that workers have a wide base of knowledge, as they will work on many parts of the buildings and its corresponding systems.

 |Experience||Some may work under accomplished contractors to learn their trade|

 |Key Skills||Customer-service, troubleshooting; must know how to work with centralized computer systems and automated controls|

 |Salary (2014)||$36,170 per year (Median salary for maintenance and repair workers)|